limianwang/osmos-lite/docs/document.md

 ```

 The error object augments the normal Node Error object by providing a `statusCode` property, useful when writing Web services, and an `errors` hash, which can be used to determine which errors occurred on which fields.
 It is generally safe to output `statusCode` and `errors` to an external, non-trusted source.

+## Clearing a document

+Starting with version 1.2.0, the Document class implements a `clear` method that completely empties a document, erasing all its contents.
+It accepts a single Boolean parameter, which, if set to `false` or left empty, preserves the primary key in the document.

 ## Modifying a document